Licensed to transmit. Not licensed to be interesting.

 All family members operating under your license use your callsign when identifying.
 There's no separate callsign for each family member - everyone identifies as the same station.

 There is no minimum age to operate a GMRS radio under a family license.
 A child of any age can use a radio as long as a licensed family member has authorized it.
-However, the child cannot hold the license themselves — applicants must be 18 or older.
+However, per 95.1705(a)(1), the licensee themselves must be at least 18 years old.

-As the licensee, you are legally responsible for all operations conducted under your callsign.
+Per 95.1705(b), as the licensee you are "responsible at all times for the proper operation of the stations in compliance with all applicable rules."
 This includes transmissions made by family members.
 If a family member violates FCC rules, the licensee is accountable.
-Make sure everyone in your household who uses GMRS understands the basics: proper etiquette, callsign identification, and which channels to use.
+Make sure everyone who uses GMRS under your license understands the basics: proper etiquette, callsign identification, and which channels to use.

 In most cases, one license per household is enough.
 If both spouses want to hold separate licenses (for example, to each have their own callsign), they can each apply individually.
 But it's not required - the $35 covers the whole immediate family for the full 10-year term.